 Student records at DSDT are securely preserved on a server and storage system, managed by trusted third-party service providers including Populi, Canvas LMS, and Campus Ivy.
 Additionally, DSDT maintains an in-house server system, under the vigilant supervision of the Infrastructure Manager and the respective School Director.
 To ensure the utmost data security, DSDT has a backup server offering role-based access for all computer users to student, employee, and instructional files.
 DSDT's respective School Director exclusively has access to a secure hub for backup data.
 DSDT retains all data on Populi for a minimum of five years.
 Each staff member and instructor is given a unique username on Populi, limiting their access to only the student data relevant to their duties or classes.
 To safeguard personal information, every student is provided with a unique user login and password.
 Critical data at DSDT is regularly backed up on Microsoft OneDrive and Microsoft SharePoint.
-A GLBA-compliant firewall is in place to thwart unauthorized access to secure systems.
-Furthermore, each computer is equipped with a deployable security application to deter unauthorized access from within the internal networks.
+A GLBA-compliant firewall is in place to thwart unauthorized access from within the internal networks.